 Ubuntu: the centre of the cloud ecosystem

-Wherever you look in the cloud, you’ll see Ubuntu.
-It’s integral to public clouds, Platform as a Service, OpenStack and much more, so it’s no surprise that the community, developers and ISVs all default to Ubuntu.
-To help you navigate the cloud ecosystem, Canonical has partnered with the very best software and solutions companies.
+Ubuntu is integral to public clouds, PaaS, OpenStack, SDN / NFV and much more, so it’s no surprise that developers and ISVs now default to Ubuntu.
+To help you navigate this ecosystem, Canonical has partnered with the best software, hardware and solutions providers.